aitorvs/auto-parcel/README.md

 - Increase the `version` of our `Parcelable` object to 1 -- default version is 0
 - Annotate the new field  with `@ParcelVersion(from = 1)` that indicates the field was added in version 1

-The library will take of the rest.
+The library will take care of the rest.

 ## Pitfalls